 Critically, digital media and content are more easily updated than traditional textbooks.
 Course facilitators can modify their class materials at any time and therefore keep their curricula and lessons up to date with health science advancements and discoveries—all without needing to go through textbook publishers or editors.

 While they can be implemented and used solely online, digital curriculum tools are also useful for hybrid courses.
 For instance, they are an excellent option for providing supplementary materials—additional information, further reading, learning activities, lecture components, and assignment information—that instructors may not have had time to cover in class.

 With its flexible and varied instructional tools, digital curriculum can greatly improve health science education and provide both instructors and students with the tools they need to succeed.

 Students often struggle with motivation.
 Whether it’s a temporary slump or a more chronic problem, low motivation often means less classroom engagement, decreased understanding of course materials, and lower test scores.
 But oftentimes, simply modifying the learning environment can make a big difference.

 Digital curriculum has many tools to address the issue of student motivation.
-Because digital curriculum is highly customizable, educators can cater their courses to students with different learning styles.
+Because digital curriculum is highly customizable, educators can cater their courses to students with diffrent learning styles.
 Its plethora of tools provides students with many avenues to learn; with digital curriculum, every student can find a way to learn that feels both natural and engaging.

 When learning doesn't feel like a chore, information tends to stick better, which benefits both the educator and their students.